jundalisay/spblist/content/en/material/aether-drag.md

 1. The invariance of the speed of light*
 2. Equivalence of gravitational and inertial mass

-This is even worse that Newton because it makes the 2nd Element dependent on mass (3rd Element) via light (1st Element).
+This is even worse that Newton because **it makes the 2nd Element dependent on mass (3rd Element) via light (1st Element)**.

 This prevents faster-than-light-travel and levitation with far less energy.
-These can be used to solve so many problems today that are out of reach just because a single Einstein corrupted Physics, putting it in limbo state for 100 years.
+These can be used to solve so many problems today that are out of reach just because a single Einstein corrupted Physics, putting it in limbo state for over 100 years.

+We explain the huge damage that Einstein has caused [here](/material/fallacies/einstein/).

 We fix this with [Cartesian Relationality](/material/fallacies/general-relativity/).